Shriyarb/crud-operations-mongoDB/README.md

-# Task 2 - User CRUD API using Express and MongoDB
+# Task 2 - CRUD Operations using Express and MongoDB

 ## Implementation Steps